Chapter 5 of 11

 Process Documentation: Escaping the Founder Bottleneck

 Early on, the founder makes every call.
-They're the living wiki of "how we do things."
+They are the living wiki of "how we do things."
 But this creates a fatal blocker: growth is capped by founder bandwidth.
+If every customer escalation requires the CEO, every technical decision requires the CTO, and every hire requires the co-founder's personal interview, the company can only grow as fast as the founders' calendars allow.

 The Transition You Must Make